 Do not delay in acting upon the death of your pet rabbit.
 Even after our pets have passed away, none of us want to jeopardize their sense of dignity.

 - What happened to the rabbit to cause its death?
-If they were ill, you should recognize this and take precautions.
+If they are ill, you should recognize this and take precautions.
 While the death of a rabbit due to old age is sad, it is less of a worry.

 - Is there a foul odor coming from the rabbit?
 The breakdown process may take up to three days to get started.
 If a rabbit has a strong odor, this is a crucial indication.